 Everyone makes mistakes; the difference is in how you choose to deal with your mistakes.
 Unfortunately, most people have trouble getting over their faults, and instead, they wallow in guilt and blame themselves; hence they lack inner peace and are unable to move on.

-Not everything that happens is your fault.
-Even when whatever occurred is due to your actions, it does not change the fact that it already happened and cannot be changed now.
+However, not everything that happens is your fault.
+And even when whatever occurred is a result of your actions, it does not change the fact that it already happened and cannot be changed now.

 - Take responsibility